pytorch/tutorials/prototype_source/quantization_2_0_tutotial.rst

             return model

         def validate(self, model: torch.fx.GraphModule) -> None:
-            pass
+            """validate the annotated graph is supported by the backend""" pass

         @classmethod
         def get_supported_operators(cls) -> List[OperatorConfig]:
-            return []
+            """return the operator list which is supported by the backend""" return []

 3. Annotate common operator patterns